pratieklndubey/Ledger/README.md

         6. Manage your finances seamlessly.

 !.
 Gold and Silver prices are for Delhi, India, you can change it to any other place in the respective python files.
+!.
+Stock prices are for NSE (Nifty) only.

 Account lists
 ![Account](screenshots/Account.png)